rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 export default App;
 {{< /highlight >}}

 As said, there is no way passing props from a child to a parent component.
 But **you can always pass functions from parent to child components**, whereas the child components make use of these functions and the functions may change the state in a parent component above.
 Once the state has changed, the state is passed down as props again.
 All affected components will render again.
+For instance, the same pattern applies for having page components in your React application.
+Once you want to pass data from page to another in React, you can lift the state up to the component (usually App component) which has all page components as its child components.
+Then the data is managed as state in the top level component but still can be distributed to all child components.

 {{% chapter_header "Props can be state, props, or derived properties" "react-props-state-derived-properties" %}}